FlightControl-Master/slate/source/includes/Core.Cargo.md

 * [CARGO:Load()](#cargo-load-tocarrier) ToCarrier ): Loads the cargo into a carrier, regardless of its position.
 * [CARGO:UnBoard()](#cargo-unboard-topointvec2) ToPointVec2 ): UnBoard the cargo from a carrier.
 This will trigger a movement of the cargo to the option ToPointVec2.
 * [CARGO:UnLoad()](#cargo-unload-topointvec2) ToPointVec2 ): UnLoads the cargo from a carrier.
-* CARGO-Dead Controllable ): The cargo is dead.
+* CARGO-Dead- Controllable ): The cargo is dead.
 The cargo process will be ended.

 #####  CARGO States: